WilkoV/Fusion360_FilteredExport/README.md

 # Known Issues
 * If a body has several instances (e.g. the body was source in a pattern feature) each instance will be exported
 * Export does not protect existing files.
 They are overwritten without asking.
-* The result message after the `Copy Save As Export` might be prompted and exports are not visible.
+* The result message after the 'Copy Save As Export' might be prompted and exports are not visible.
 Synchronization might take some time.
 Pressing Refresh might speed up the process.

 # Wish List
 - [x] Add more STL export options